robthompson16/support-for-early-career-teachers/content/education-development-trust/year-1-assessment-feedback-and-questioning/summer-week-6-ect-classroom-practice.md

 #### 5 quick questions/If this is the answer, what’s the question?

-For a lesson you have coming up, develop a series of 5 quick questions you could ask to check for pupils' prior knowledge.
+For a lesson you have coming up, develop a series of 5 quick questions you could ask to check for pupils’ prior knowledge.

 For example, taking the same history lesson as above: